mokshaproject/moksha/docs/main/Consumers.rst

         """

 After modifying your entry-points, you'll need to re-generate your project's `egg-info`.
-A number of the `fabric` commands can do this for you, in particular:
+The `moksha-ctl.py` command has a number of subcommands that can do this for you, in particular:

 .. code-block:: bash

-    $ fab -H localhost egg_info
+    $ ./moksha-ctl.py egg_info

 Alternatively, you can do it yourself.